 - Are teachers certified?

 - What if I am interested in having students at both campuses?

 - Does JCS allow Home Education students to participate at JCS??

 - Does the school have opportunities for parent involvement?

 - What sports are offered?

-- Does the school provide accommodations for students with learning disabilities?
+- Does the school provide accommodations for students with learning differences?

 Yes, admission of a student at Jupiter Christian is based on prediction of their ability to handle a challenging academic curriculum.
-For this reason, before accepting or re-enrolling a student with any identified learning disability, the school must have current testing information, which will be reviewed by a committee prior to admission or re-enrollment to assess the possibility for success for the student.
-If the student is accepted or re-enrolled, the school will accommodate the student's learning needs through special services available to the student’s family by additional financial arrangement (in addition to accommodations available within the classrooms) provided the school has the availability and appropriate resources within that program.
+For this reason, before accepting or re-enrolling a student with any identified learning difference, the school must have current testing information, which will be reviewed by a committee prior to admission or re-enrollment to assess the possibility for success for the student.
+If the student is accepted or re-enrolled, the school will accommodate the student's learning needs through special services provided the school has the availability and appropriate resources within that program.
+Additional fees may apply.